General Post-operative Instructions

 Swelling is expected following oral surgery and is likely to peak about 48 hours post-surgery before resolving.
 To minimize swelling and discomfort, apply an ice bag or cold moist cloth immediately following surgery over the affected area30 minutes on and 30 minutes offfor eight hours.
 When using an ice bag, cover it with a soft cloth to avoid skin irritation.
 After 24 hours, application of cold compresses offers little benefit.
 However, if swelling persists after four days or a fever develops, call our office.

 The surgeon may prescribe medication to control pain and infection.
 Be sure to take some fluids or food prior to taking pain medication.
 Use medication only as directed; if the pain medication does not seem to be working for you, do not increase the dosage.
-If you have prolonged or severe pain, swelling, bleeding, or fever, call the office for further assistance at Salem Office Phone Number 503-581-0223.
+If you have prolonged or severe pain, swelling, bleeding, or fever, call the office for further assistance at Oral Surgery Office in Salem Phone Number 503-581-0223.